ryukinix/sqrt-aprox/README.md

 ## History

 We have a problem with the diverge output results of input values *n > 2*.
 It's frustating.
-For it, the focus of the problem will be to restrict input to a fix value (z = 50) and after that transform it in: z -> k(1 + x)^(1/2).
+For it, the focus of the problem will be to restrict the input a fix value (z = 50) and after that transform it in: z -> *k(1 + x)^(1/2)*.
 In other words, we need factoring sqrt(50) -> 5*sqrt(2)!
 Some things were made in Python for prototype the solution, but the implementation mission is in C ANSI!

 ## Credits